trolster/urcli/README.md

 <img src="http://i.imgur.com/8h2jjht.png" alt="CLI Prompt information display" width="700px">

+#### Feedback Notifications

+You can get noktified about any new feedbacks from students by using the `--feedbacks` option with the `assign` command.
+Ex: `urcli assign 145 --feedbacks`.

 #### PushBullet Notifications

 You can get notified on other devices using the [PushBullet](https://www.pushbullet.com/) App.
 You will need to install the app on all of the devices you wish to receive notifications on and then run the `assign` command with the `--push <accessToken>` option.